The $P_2^1$ Margolis homology of connective topological modular forms: The reduced length

-when viewed as an $\SS$ module (note that $\SS$ is a subalgebra of $\R$, so this makes sense).
-In order to approach this problem we introduce the notion of \emph{reduced length}. \begin{defn} For any monomial $t_Ix_J \in \R$ the \emph{reduced length} $\ell$ is the cardinality of $J-I$, i.e.
+As a result, we only need to understand the action of $\Pt$ on the generators of $\R$ when viewed as an $\SS$-module.
+In order to approach this problem we introduce the notion of \emph{reduced length}. \begin{defn} For any monomial $t_Ix_J \in \R$ the \emph{reduced length} $\ell$ is

 where $I^c$ denotes the complement of $I$. \end{defn}